Skip to content

 TerminusDB FAQ

-TerminusDB is for developers, data architects, and organizations building knowledge graphs, data-intensive applications, and systems that require robust data versioning, audit trails, collaborative data management, and complex data modeling.
+TerminusDB is ideal for developers and data architects building knowledge graphs, data-intensive applications, and systems that require robust data integrity and collaborative data management.
+It suits teams needing strong data provenance and audit trails.

 Guides & Articles